MULEDASTAGIRIREDDY/cmoscourse/README.md

 Before the substitution, the PMOS x-axis ran from VdsP = 0 (at the right) to VdsP = -Vdd (at the left).
 After the substitution:
 •VdsP = 0     →   Vout = Vdd + 0 = 2 V   (right side of the new plot)
 •VdsP = -Vdd  →   Vout = Vdd - Vdd = 0 V  (left side of the new plot)

+when Vout becomes 2V,At Vout = 2V the current is Zero which states output capacitor is ully charged and no charging current lows through it.so,it Vout=2V eventhogh we vary Vdd.

 So the new Vout axis runs from 0 V (left) to 2 V (right).
 The PMOS curves, which ran right-to-left in VdsP, now naturally run right-to-left in Vout too — starting at high Vout near Vdd and falling toward Vout = 0.